BestTimesToVisit.com Logo

 safety

-Bratislava is a very safe city, but like anywhere, it's wise to be aware of your surroundings, especially in crowded tourist spots like Hviezdoslav Square or near the Main Square.
-Keep an eye on your belongings to prevent pickpocketing, particularly on trams during peak hours.
+Bratislava is generally a very safe city, but like anywhere, be aware of your surroundings, especially in crowded tourist areas like Hviezdoslav Square or around the Main Square.
+Keep an eye on your belongings to prevent petty theft, particularly on public transport during peak hours.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.